dsriseah/ursys/README.md

+> See [First Install](https://github.com/dsriseah/ursys/wiki/Installation) for installation instructions.
+Tested on MacOS and Linux/Ubuntu.

 ## Sri's Universal Realtime System (URSYS)

 URSYS originated in learning science research into embodied learning from 2013 to date.
 The requirements were LAN-based operation, realtime graphics, simulation, video, and motion tracking served from a single laptop to multiple tablet and Chromebook-type devices in a guided classroom environment.